Gratis Internet

-Gratis Internet is a Washington, D.C.-based referral marketing company that rewards customers with products of high-demand such as the iPod and PlayStation 3.
-In 2004 it became a member of the Inc. 500; while in 2005 Gratis broke into the top twenty at eighteen.
-Its name comes from the Latin word Gratis, meaning free of charge.
+Gratis Internet was an American referral marketing company based in Washington D.C. that rewarded customers with technological consumer products of high-demand such as the iPod and PlayStation 3.
+In 2004, it became a member of the Inc. 500 and in 2005 ranked eighteenth.
+Its name comes from the Latin word Gratis, meaning "free of charge".
+The company stopped operating entirely or was bought by another company around 2010.

+Following its rise and eventual closure, Gratis Internet was a subject of repeated criticism for its false advertising in regards to products it offered being entirely "free" and general business structure that, as a referral system, was by design an unsustainable pyramid scheme where only early adopters could profit in short term.

 History

 Gratis Internet was established in 2001.
-Since July 2004, it has launched a number of Web sites offering free merchandise, most notably iPods, to users who register and complete membership requirements.
+By July 2004, it launched a number of Web sites offering free merchandise, most notably iPods, to users who register and complete membership requirements.

 Although the word "free" is used prominently, would-be members seeking to complete an offer to qualify for the free merchandise are often given a number of options, some of which involve signing up and paying for a service or subscription.
-Gratis has launched its Web sites in the United States, United Kingdom, Canada, Germany, and Australia.
+Gratis websites were launched in the United States, United Kingdom, Canada, Germany, and Australia.

 Gratis's revenue in 2004 was US$20.5 million, according to Inc.com.
 Inc.com also reported that Gratis Internet had only 12 employees.

-In August 2005, Gratis Internet's multiple sites, including the original FreeCondoms.com and FreeIpods.com, were branded under the FreePay name.
+FreePay became the brand name for all of Gratis Internet's websites in August 2005, including the original FreeCondoms.com and FreeIpods.com..

 In March 2006, New York Attorney General Eliot Spitzer filed suit against the company, alleging that it sold personal information obtained from millions of consumers despite a strict promise of confidentiality.
 The suit followed a $1.1 million settlement by Datran Media, which had obtained 7.2 million names, e-mail addresses, home phone numbers, and street addresses from Gratis Internet.
 Gratis co-founder Peter Martin disputed that his company ever sold or rented out customer information, saying that it hired Datran Media to work on creative design and back-office support for its e-mail marketing campaigns.

 In May 2006, Gratis Internet announced new terms of service, allowing users only three months to complete an offer and refer five friends.

 In February 2010, a Gratis Internet spinout called Social Cash, an advertising network for Facebook applications, was purchased by LifeStreet Media, of San Carlos, Calif., for an undisclosed sum.